Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/handout.md

 It is not merely a trivial suffix.
 It is a lightweight system for rich customization.

-For example, symbol-level directives can single out specific symbols for alternate coloring or scaling while leaving the rest of the sign unchanged.
+For example, symbol-level directives can single out specific symbols for alternate coloring while leaving the rest of the sign unchanged.

 ## Classes and identifiers

-The style string can also provide class and id hooks for SVG output.
+The style string can also provide class and id hooks for whole-sign SVG output.

 That matters because it bridges sign data and web-facing rendering workflows.
 It allows richer interaction with CSS, scripted behavior, and interface-level customization while still keeping those concerns outside the canonical text layer.